rmiah14/hello-world/README.md

 # hello-world
-My first git repository
+My first (remove)

-So this is my first commit.
-Hopefully get the gist of this quickly
+I want to change this further by adding and removing content (add)